University of Pretoria: Library system

 at the opening of the Merensky Library ".

 In 1933, the university decided that the library collection necessitated the building of a new library building, the collection which at that time was kept in the Old Arts building.
 The library was designed by the South African architect Gerard Moerdijk, following a donation of £10,000 (£ as of 2023) from mining geologist Hans Merensky and construction started in 1937.
 Drawing from his inspiration from Persia and Africa, the design of the building incorporates several architectural styles including Art Deco, Neo-Classicism, Arts and Crafts, Cape Dutch and Regency.
 The Old Merensky Library was proclaimed a provincial heritage site in 1991.

 Despite expansions to the Old Merensky Library in 1957, the library subsequently became insufficient to meet the growing needs of the institution and in 1975 the Merensky Library II was completed, currently housing 7 of 9 the faculty libraries.
 Besides the main Merensky Library complex, the university library system also includes the separately administered Jotello F Soga Library (Veterinary Science), Oliver R Tambo Law Library, Education Library, Mamelodi Library, Dentistry Library and Health Sciences Library.

 The Oliver R Tambo Law Library houses the Faculty of Law's collection of legal materials and the Law of Africa collection in the library is the single most comprehensive and current collection of primary legal materials of African countries.

 In 1974 the Jotello F Soga Library of the Faculty of Veterinary Science at the Onderstepoort campus was established and is named in honour of the first South African to qualify as a veterinary surgeon, Dr Jotello Festiri Soga.

 In 2006 the university established UPSpace, its own open access digital research repository. and the university's library has since become one of 27 partners in the World Digital Library project.

 Archives

-In 1978 the first task group responsible for the investigation in creating an archive system for the University of Pretoria was chaired by Prof. A.N.
-Pelzer (Vice-rector).
+In 1978 the first task group responsible for the investigation in creating an archive system for the University of Pretoria was chaired by Prof. Adriaan Nicolaas Petrus Pelzer (Vice-rector).
 Due to the death of Prof. Pelzer in 1981 the project stalled, but by 1994 the need for a central archive system was again recognised by the acting Registrar, Prof. C.R. de Beer.
 The archives were finally established by 13 September 1994 by the Management of the university and this date is considered as the founding date of the archives of the University of Pretoria.